Sport in Botswana: Rugby

 The Botswana team played their first ever international on September 7, 1996, against Zimbabwe, losing 130 to 10.
 Their first win came in 2001 in a match against Swaziland, winning 13 points to 3.
 Also in 2001 they participated in African qualifying tournaments for the 2003 Rugby World Cup in Australia.
 In 2004 Botswana won four internationals in a row, defeating Tanzania, Swaziland, Nigeria and Mali.

 Botswana then participated in the Africa qualifying tournaments for the 2007 Rugby World Cup in France.
 They were grouped in the Southern Pool of Round 1a, along with nations Zambia and Swaziland.
 In their first game against Zambia in Lusaka, they lost 28 to 24.
 However they won their second match 19 to 12 over Swaziland in Botswana.
 They finished second in the pool and did not advance to the next round.
 Rugby union in Botswana has 6,805 registered players.
 However, Botswana's proximity to the major Rugby playing nation of South Africa, and 2 time world cup competitors Zimbabwe, has meant that Botswana has received a constant flow of touring sides, and other African nations.

 Squash

 The Botswana Squash Rackets Association is the national organisation for Squash in Botswana and its regional affiliation is Squash Federation of Africa.
 The Botswana Squash Rackets Association is currently being represented internationally by Alister Walker, Lekgotla Mosope, Jason Boyle and Theo Pelonomi.

 Swimming

 The Botswana Swimming Sport Association is the national governing body for the sport of swimming in Botswana.

 Tennis

-Botswana has over the last couple of years, remained ranked in the top ten in Africa in junior tennis.
+Botswana has, over the last couple of years, remained ranked in the top ten in Africa in junior tennis.
 Presently the highest ranked player is No. 3 in Africa in the 16 & under age group.
-The Botswana Tennis Association has a very well structured junior development program which is aimed at developing tennis at grassroots.
-This program receives a lot of support from the BNSC, ITF and other stakeholders since the funds that they provide are used to carryout this program.
-Currently this program has been spread throughout the country to several primary schools.
+The Botswana Tennis Association has a junior development program aimed at developing tennis at grassroots.
+This program receives support from the BNSC, ITF and other stakeholders, and the funds they provide are used to carry out this program.
+This program has been spread throughout the country to several primary schools.